-It’s been half a year since she last saw the boy, and Sylvia was doing all she could to hide how nervous she really is.
-Everything she learned this past year and a half was all for situations like this.
+It has been half a year since she last saw the boy, and Sylvia was doing all she could to hide how nervous she really was.
+Everything she learnt this past year and a half was all for situations like this.

 ‘Right foot, left foot, right foot, left foot.’
 She chanted in her mind, remembering her lessons.
 Catching the boy’s cool and calm gaze, she almost blushed but steeled herself and continued walking to stand behind her father alongside her older sister.